Made with whole wheat flour and just two tablespoons of oil, these healthy apple muffins are a perfect snack or breakfast.

 Okay, my feelings aren’t hurt.
 I learned my love of baking from my mom.

-These healthy apple muffins made with whole wheat flour, applesauce, and grated apples are full of flavor, totally satisfying, and they’re good for you, too.
+These healthy apple muffins are made with whole wheat flour, applesauce, and shredded apples.
+They are full of flavor, totally satisfying, and they’re good for you, too.
 With only 145 calories each, compared to a Panera muffin at 450 calories, I think you’ll agree that homemade is better.

 About These muffins

-I like to shred the apples for apple muffins.
+I like to shred the apples for apple muffins rather than dice them.
 You can leave the peeling on the apple and the shredded apple provides lots of flavor and moisture.
 My son, who is quick to spot discernible chunks of fruit, gives his approval to these muffins.

 Use the one bowl method